Petivip/Survey-Form/README.md

 # Survey-form
 Survey form
-My first survey document thati made
+My first survey
+It needs some improvement to look perfect